 - Updating this page when we introduce new AI capabilities or change how data is processed.

-- Incorporating user feedback into our governance practices.
+- Incorporating member feedback into our governance practices through the platform's feedback mechanism.

-- Tracking document staleness to alert users when generated content may need updating due to profile or framework changes.
+- Tracking document staleness to alert users when generated content may need updating due to profile or knowledge base changes.

 Questions or Concerns